-The root cause of the problems with the early care and education system in California is underfunding.
 There has been an insufficient investment to address the multiple problems with the system.
 These problems include poor access to quality services; families being driven to the edge economically by child care costs; parents’ diminished participation in the labor force due to difficulties finding affordable, high-quality child care; low early educator earnings and resulting reliance on public supports; the high cost of turnover; and challenges recruiting and retaining workers (NASEM 2018).
 In addition, the current system drives inequities, as it results in inequitable access to high-quality services for children, greater cost burdens on the families with the least resources, and disparities in educator earnings based on the ages of children served and program funding sources—disparities that disproportionately impact African American members of the workforce (Whitebook, McLean, et al. 2018).

 What parents can afford to pay is not enough to provide teachers with a fair wage and to provide high-quality care for young children.
 The United States as a whole is not investing enough—and certainly no single state is either—to secure a consistently high quality of care in early childhood services.
 In fact, the U.S. is lagging behind other countries.
 Almost all industrialized nations have recognized that it takes substantial public investment, even in a market-based system, to achieve high-quality early care and education that is affordable for families.
 While spending levels vary across countries, the United States spends below the average for industrialized countries tracked by the Organisation for Economic Co-operation and Development (OECD).1